-On February 28, 1997, in connection with the acquisition of the BBC home service transmission business, we, TdF, TeleDiffusion de France S.A., which is the parent company of TdF and DFI ("TdF Parent"), and the BBC entered into the BBC commitment agreement, whereby we and TdF agreed (1) not to dispose of any shares in CTSH or any interest in such shares (or enter into any agreement to do so) until February 28, 2000; and (2) to maintain various minimum indirect ownership interests in CTI and CTSH for periods ranging from three to five years commencing February 28, 1997.
-These provisions restrict our ability and the ability of TdF to sell, transfer or otherwise dispose of their respective CTSH shares (and, indirectly, their CTI shares).
+On February 28, 1997, in connection with the acquisition of the BBC home service transmission business, we, TdF, TeleDiffusion de France S.A., which is the parent company of TdF and DFI ("TdF Parent"), and the BBC entered into the BBC commitment agreement, whereby we and TdF agreed (1) not to dispose of any shares in CTSH or any interest in such shares (or enter into any agreement to do so) until February 28, 2000; and (2) to maintain various minimum indirect ownership interests in Castle Transmission and CTSH for periods ranging from three to five years commencing February 28, 1997.
+These provisions restrict our ability and the ability of TdF to sell, transfer or otherwise dispose of their respective CTSH shares (and, indirectly, their Castle Transmission shares).
 The restrictions do not apply to disposals of which the BBC has been notified in advance and to which the BBC has given its prior written consent, which, subject to certain exceptions, consent shall not be unreasonably withheld or delayed.

-The BBC commitment agreement also required TdF Parent and us to enter into a services agreements with CTI.
-The original services agreement entered into by TdF Parent and CTI on February 28, 1997 (pursuant to which TdF makes available certain technical consultants, executives and engineers to CTI) was amended on August 21, 1998 to extend the original minimum term of services provided from three years to seven years, commencing February 28, 1997, thereafter terminable on 12-month's prior notice given by CTI to TdF after February 28, 2003.
-See "The Roll-Up--Roll-Up Arrangements--CTI Series Agreement".
+The BBC commitment agreement also required TdF's parent and us to enter into a services agreements with Castle Transmission.
+The original services agreement entered into by TdF's parent and Castle Transmission on February 28, 1997 (under which TdF makes available certain technical consultants, executives and engineers to Castle Transmission) was amended on August 21, 1998 to extend the original minimum term of services provided from three years to seven years, commencing February 28, 1997, thereafter terminable on 12-month's prior notice given by Castle Transmission to TdF after February 28, 2003.
+See "The Roll-Up-Roll-Up Arrangements--Castle Transmission Services Agreement".